YeSuX/vue-anime/README.md

 pnpm test
 ```

+## Contributing

+We welcome contributions!
+Please check out our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

 ## Documentation

-Detailed documentation is coming soon!
+Detailed documentation is being developed.
+You can find the latest updates in the `docs` directory.

 ## License